 In studies, the drug has shown significant effects on ischemic heart disease or coronary artery disease (CAD) and cardiomyopathy4Kapoor, D., Vijayvergiya, R., & Dhawan, V. (2014).
 Terminalia arjuna in coronary artery disease: ethnopharmacology, pre-clinical, clinical & safety evaluation.
 Journal of ethnopharmacology, 155(2), 1029–1045. https://doi.org/10.1016/j.jep.2014.06.056.

 Angina is chest pain related to decreased blood flow to the heart (angina pectoris or ischemic chest pain) is a symptom of coronary artery disease.

-This is usually caused by hypercholesterolemia (high cholesterol), dyslipidemia (high level of lipids) resulting in the narrowing of the arteries supplying blood to the heart muscle.
+This is usually caused by hypercholesterolemia (high cholesterol), and dyslipidemia (high level of lipids) resulting in the narrowing of the arteries supplying blood to the heart muscle.
 This is called atherosclerosis.